Deemowe/Speech-Recognition-Calculator/README.md

 # Database Connection
-After calculating result you need to store it in the database inorder to retraivet later.
+After calculating the result you need to store it in the database inorder to retrieve later.
 To create a connection between the MySQL database and Python, the connect() method of mysql.connector module is used.
-We pass the database details like HostName, username, and the password in the method call, and then the method returns the connection object.
+We pass the database details like HostName, username, and password in the method call, and then the method returns the connection object.

 The following steps are required to connect SQL with Python: